-Globally, there are about twenty species of pine that produce nuts both large and nutritious enough to be considered for human food.
+Globally, there are about twenty-five species of pine that produce nuts large enough to be considered for human food.
 The different species are well scattered: from Mexico and the United States to the Mediterranean, Central Europe and Eastern Asia.
 Economically, the most important species are Pinus pinea (Mediterranean countries), Pinus siberica (Russia and Mongolia), Pinus koraiensis (Korea and China) , Pinus gerardiana (Pakistan and India) and Pinus cembroides (Mexico).
-Other important species include Pinus cembra (Central Europe), Pinus monophylla, Pinus edulis, Pinus sabiniana, Pinus torreyana and Pinus coulteri (all California) though none of these are grown commercially.
+Other important nut species include Pinus cembra (Central Europe), Pinus monophylla, Pinus edulis, Pinus sabiniana, Pinus torreyana and Pinus coulteri (all southwestern United States).

 Pinus armandii, a pine species native to China, Bhutan and parts of Burma, is known to cause an unpleasant allergic reaction known as Pine Mouth (also called Pine Nut Syndrome).
 The main symptom is taste disturbance.
 Normally the symptoms last only a few days but in severe cases they can persist for weeks, occasionally months.
 Commercial pinenuts originating in Asia (including Eastern Russia) are sometimes adulterated with Pinus armandii.
 However, Pine Mouth has not been linked to any of the pine nut species listed above.